nicklafferty/craftycody/content/crafts/diy-how-to-mount-a-beach-cruiser.md

 ### Setting Up

+For my bike to fit up against the wall, we had to pivot the handlebar around 90 degrees and remove one of the pedals.
+It's more flush against the wall this way and they're easy fixes.
+My pedal was stuck on there _really_ well and I [watched this video](https://www.youtube.com/watch?v=j2pNdTWLE94) which worked like a charm.

 We took everything off our wall and removed all the hooks/nails.
 My husband lifted up the bike and I directed him around until it was level and centered(ish) on the wall.

-For my bike to fit up against the wall, we had to pivot the handlebar around 90 degrees and remove one of the pedals.
-It's more flush against the wall this way and they're easy fixes.
+When we found the right position, he lifted it back up and I placed